 Definitions

-- n.
-The name of a gold coin, weighing about 35 grains, struck in France by Henry VI. of England for use in his French dominions.
-On its obverse is an angel holding the escutcheons of England and France.
+- noun The name of a gold coin, weighing about 35 grains, struck in France by Henry VI. of England for use in his French dominions.

-- n.
-A small rich sort of cheese made in Normandy, said to have been stamped with a figure of the coin.
+- noun A small rich sort of cheese made in Normandy, said to have been stamped with a figure of the coin.

-- n.
-An instrument of music somewhat resembling a lute.
+- noun An instrument of music somewhat resembling a lute.

-- n. obsolete A French gold coin of the reign of Louis XI., bearing the image of St. Michael; also, a piece coined at Paris by the English under Henry VI.
+- noun obsolete A French gold coin of the reign of Louis XI., bearing the image of St. Michael; also, a piece coined at Paris by the English under Henry VI.

-- n. obsolete An old musical instrument of the lute kind.
+- noun An instrument of music, of the lute kind, now disused.

-- n. obsolete A sort of small, rich cheese, made in Normandy.
+- noun A sort of small, rich cheese, made in Normandy.

-- n. obsolete A French gold coin of the reign of Louis XI., bearing the image of St. Michael; also, a piece coined at Paris by the English under Henry VI.
+French gold coin of the reign of Louis XI., bearing the image of St. Michael; also, a piece coined at Paris by the English under Henry VI. - noun obsolete An old

 Etymologies